hachahoud/100-days-of-code/log.md

 day 31.
 **Today's progress**: Today I didn't add anything to the web app, all I did was some clash codes at codingame.com which is really fun, so I decided to do at least three clash codes a day from now on.

+Day 32.
+**Today's progress**: I learned how to delete data from database, and that #Django don't call a model's proper delete function unless you iterate through the #queryset and run delete on each instance.